shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/Q&A.md

      - Amazon EC2 Auto Scaling cooldown periods help you prevent Auto Scaling groups from launching or terminating additional instances before the effects of previous activities are apparent.

 9. note
-   - A Throughput Optimized HDD EBS volume is an HDD-backed storage device that is limited to 500 IOPS for each volume.
+   - A **General Purpose SSD**  EBS volume is limited to **16,000** IOPS for each volume.
-   - A Provisioned IOPS SSD EBS volume provides up to 64,000 IOPS for each volume.
+   - A **Provisioned SSD**  EBS volume provides up to **64,000** IOPS for each volume. offer storage with consistent and low-latency performance, and are designed for I/O intensive applications such as large relational or NoSQL databases.
-   - A General Purpose SSD EBS volume is limited to 16,000 IOPS for each volume.
+   - A **Throughput Optimized HDD** EBS volume is an HDD-backed storage ,limited to **500** IOPS for each volume.
-   - A Cold HDD volume provides low-cost magnetic storage that defines performance in terms of throughput rather than IOPS.
-Cold HDD volumes are a good fit for large, sequential cold-data workloads.
+   - A **Cold HDD Magnetic volumes** provide the lowest cost per gigabyte of all EBS volume types and are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important.
+Cold HDD volumes are a good fit for **large, sequential cold-data** workloads.

 10. note
-    - An internet gateway is attached to a VPC to allow traffic from the internet to flow into or out of the VPC.
-A VPN connection does not flow through an internet gateway.
-The internet gateway is designed to allow traffic from the open internet, not an encrypted VPN connection.
-    - A NAT gateway provides a way for private Amazon EC2 instances to send requests to the internet.
-A NAT gateway does not give you the ability to create an encrypted site-to-site VPN connection.
-    - A customer gateway is required for the VPN connection to be established.
-A customer gateway device is set up and configured in the customer's data center.
-    - API Gateway is a fully managed service for developers to create, publish, maintain, monitor, and secure APIs at any scale.
-APIs act as the front door for applications to use to access data, business logic, or functionality from backend services.
-However, API Gateway is not necessary for the implementation of a VPN connection.
-    - A virtual private gateway is attached to a VPC to create a site-to-site VPN connection on AWS.
-You can accept private encrypted network traffic from an on-premises data center into your VPC without the need to traverse the open public internet.
-11. note

     - A company has a web application hosted on Amazon EC2 instances in a private subnet within an Amazon Virtual Private Cloud (Amazon VPC).
 The instances in the private subnet cannot be accessed directly from the internet for security reasons.
 To manage and maintain these instances, the company needs to implement a secure solution.
     - Which of the following approaches would be the most appropriate to address this requirement?